Home /Compare /Crimson vs Scarlet

 Can you use crimson and scarlet together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 1.31:1.
-Use crimson as the dominant/darker color and scarlet as the accent or highlight.
+Yes.
+Both crimson and scarlet are red shades, so they pair naturally in a monochromatic palette.
+Use crimson as the dominant color and scarlet as the accent or highlight.

 What is the hex code for crimson?+